coleenquadros/configuration/docs/app-sre/sop/unleash-deployment.md

 ## Namespace

-All Unleash instances are deployed to a dedicated `unleash` namespace.
+All the Unleash instances are deployed to a dedicated `unleash` Namespace.
 The Cluster will be chosen by the AppSRE Team, according to application consuming the instance.